FOR STANDARD AMERICAN YELLOW CARD CLICK HERE

 When you bid in the pass out seat you are called the balancer

-P - ?
-Borrow a King from partner and bid accordingly - (you should bid if you have any excuse to do so - with good shape 7
+1D - P - P - ?
+Borrow a King from partner and bid accordingly - (you should bid if you have any excuse to do so - with good shape 7 or 8 HCP's is enough) (Length in the openers suit is a reason not to balance)

-A 1NT bid in the ballancing seat shows 11 - 14 points, a balanced hand and at least one
+A 1NT bid in the ballancing seat shows 11 - 14 points, a balanced hand and at least one stopper in the opponet's suit

 Partner of balancer recognizes partner may be weak and bids accordingly (he knows partner has already bid 3 of his points)